Sam120204/Stock_Trading_Reddit/README.md

 ## Overview

 This project aims to develop a correlation between stock predictions based on the posts or comments on Reddit and the actual stock trends.
-The project fetches trending stocks data from the Apewisdom API and retrieves relevant Reddit posts and comments discussing these stocks.
+The project fetches trending stocks, cryptocurrencies, and 4Chan /biz mentions data from the Apewisdom API and retrieves relevant Reddit posts and comments discussing these assets.
 This data is used to analyze sentiment and potential market movements.

 ## Features

 - Fetch trending stocks from Apewisdom API
+- Fetch trending cryptocurrencies from Apewisdom API
+- Fetch most mentioned stocks & cryptos on 4Chan /biz from Apewisdom API
-- Retrieve and display Reddit posts and comments related to trending stocks
+- Retrieve and display Reddit posts and comments related to trending stocks and cryptocurrencies
-- Calculate and display the 24-hour change in mentions of each stock
+- Calculate and display the 24-hour change in mentions of each stock and cryptocurrency
 - Analyze sentiment from Reddit discussions

 ## Prerequisites